Eelbrain/Alice/README.md

 # Alice dataset for Eelbrain

-This repository contains scripts and instructions to reproduce the results from the paper `Eelbrain: A toolkit for continuous analysis with temporal response functions`.
+This repository contains scripts and instructions to reproduce the results from the manuscript [*Eelbrain: A toolkit for time-continuous analysis with temporal response functions*](https://doi.org/10.1101/2021.08.01.454687).

 # Setup